Community COVID-19 Testing

 Testing supplies have become more readily available and local providers have been able to provide testing options for their patients.
 Anyone with symptoms of COVID-19 should call their provider to discuss symptoms and determine whether a COVID-19 test needs to be ordered.
 Many providers locally can now order tests for their patients.

-Larimer County Health Department provides no-cost drive-thru testing on Tuesdays, Wednesdays, and Fridays:
+Larimer County Health Department provides no-cost drive-thru testing on Mondays, Wednesdays, and Thursdays:

 Anyone (ages 5 and older), with or without symptoms, is eligible for no-cost testing with the health department for current infection with COVID-19.
 We do not offer antibody testing.
 People registering for testing must be at least 5 years of age.
 Walk-ins will be accepted but testing is prioritized for those who pre-register.